williamsjokvist/cfn-tracker/README.md

 # CFN Scraper
-This tool scrapes any CFN profile for its wins, losses, rank, LP as well as your Net LP.
+This tool tracks any CFN account for its ranked match wins, losses, rank, LP as well as LP gain (since the tracking started)

 ### Who is this for?
 This is primarily targeted toward streamers who want automatically updated win/loss counters.
 It can also be useful if you wanna keep track of your LP gain during a session.

 ### Usage

-* Download the zip file from the Releases page and unzip it to an appropriate location
+* Download the zip file from the Releases page for your operating system and unzip it to an appropriate location
 * Set your CFN name in `config.toml`
-* Add your CFN name to the file
 * Launch the executable `scraper.exe`

-.txt files will be generated in a folder called "result".
+Text files will be generated in a `results` folder.
 Use them as sources for your labels and they'll update after every match.

 ### Example